Railway Level Crossings

 User-worked Crossing:- A level crossing where the user operates the crossing gates or barriers themselves.

 AOCL:- Automatic open crossings, locally monitored, are equipped with road traffic light signals, but barriers are not provided.
 An audible warning is provided for pedestrians.
-New AOCL are not permitted by GI/RT7011.
+New AOCL is not permitted by GI/RT7011.

 Fixed signs and road markings:-At crossing equipped with white light indicators, instruction signs bearing the words ‘caution- cross only when light shows’ shall be provided/ Also signs shall be provided to indicate the name of Level crossings, both to crossing users and to railway staff.